-Russian, Hindi, Punjabi, and Ukrainian.
-When asked what was most exciting about her new job, Simple's response was "fighting cancer, working to eradicate deaths and reduce human suffering, assisting Georgians in controlling and possibly reducing the burden of cancer in Georgia."
+Simple has many skills.
+What impressed me the most is her language skill.
+She speaks at least five languages: English, exciting about her new job, Simple's response was "fighting cancer, working to eradicate deaths and reduce human suffering, assisting Georgians in controlling and possibly reducing the burden of cancer in Georgia."